hbprosper/limits/README.md

 signals, backgrounds, and bins, is modeled by providing many sets of estimates.
-The marginalization over these sets of estimates, which models integration of the systematic effects, is approximated by Monte Carlo integration - basically, one averages over the multi-Poisson-gamma model, while the marginalization over over  corresponding parameters is done exactly.
+The marginalization over these sets of estimates, which models integration over the systematic effects, is approximated by Monte Carlo integration - basically, one averages over the multi-Poisson-gamma model, while the marginalization over the corresponding _parameters_ is done exactly.

 For example, you may have a histogram for the signal and one for the background from which you extract estimates _x_ +/-_dx_ for each bin.
 These are